 Hello!
-I hope everyone had a lovely weekend.
+I hope everyone is enjoying their Sunday.
 I spent it in one of my favorite places- the kitchen.
 Yesss!